Vicia cracca (Tufted Vetch)

 Flower:

-Dense, 1-sided raceme of 10 to 50 elongated pea-shaped flowers.
-Flowers are about ½ inch long, the upper petal (standard) flaring upward, lateral wings below it oval, extending outward, as long as the standard is high.
-The standard is typically pink to blue-violet with lighter colored lateral wings though flowers in a cluster may all be the same color.
+Dense, 1-sided raceme of 10 to 50 pea-shaped flowers on stalks arising from leaf axils in the upper stem.
+Flowers are about ½ inch long, the upper petal (the standard) flaring upward, lateral wings below it oval, extending outward.
+The erect part of the standard (the banner) is about as long as the part that forms the floral tube (the claw) and is typically purplish-pink to blue-violet; the lateral wings can be the same color but are often paler.

-The calyx holding the flower is hairless to minutely hairy, with 5 prong-like lobes, the upper lobes broadly triangular and shorter than the lower, and all shorter than the calyx tube.
-Flower stalks are minutely hairy.
+The calyx holding the flower is hairless to variously covered in short, appressed hairs and has 5 triangular lobes, the upper lobes shorter and broader than the lower, and all shorter than the calyx tube.
+Flower stalks are very short and variously covered in short, appressed hairs.
+The base of the calyx lacks a bulge or is only slightly swollen where it attaches to the stalk.

 Leaves and stems:

 Leaves are compound with 5 to 12 pairs of leaflets, and a branched tendril at the end that entwines surrounding vegetation for support.
 Leaves can be up to 10 inches long and 2 inches wide but 6 inches or less is typical.
-Leaflets are about ¾ inch long and 1/8 inch wide, linear to oblong, toothless, with a tiny, abrupt point at the tip (mucronate).
-Both surfaces are covered in short appressed hairs.
+Leaflets are about ¾ inch long and 1/8 inch wide, linear to oblong-elliptic, toothless, rounded to pointed at the tip, often with a tiny, abrupt point at the tip (mucronate).
+Both surfaces are covered in short, appressed hairs.

 At the base of the leaf stalk is a pair of narrow, sharply pointed, leafy appendages (stipules) that are ¼ to 1/3 inch long and short hairy, particularly around the edges.
 Stems are vining, multi-branched and sprawling, 4-sided with distinct ridges and variously covered in very short hairs.